_NET_WM_NAME, UTF8_STRING

 A Client can request a change of desktop for a non-withdrawn window by sending a _NET_WM_DESKTOP client message to the root window:

-See the section called “Source indication in requests” for details on the source indication.
+See Section 9.11, “Source indication in requests” for details on the source indication.
 The Window Manager MUST keep this property updated on all windows.

 _NET_WM_WINDOW_TYPE, ATOM[]/32